jbqueru/yast3/README.md

 blocked waiting for a page-flip, and it explicitly needs to be unblocked).

+### Threads

+If keyboard handling is its own thread, it is the top priority, since it has the lowest latency need, because keyboard packets can come in every 1.28ms.
+It's possible however that the interrupt handler just stores incoming bytes into a circular FIFO that gets emptied periodically, e.g. from the main thread.

+Audio buffer refill is its own thread, waking up from timer A.

+Core processing wakes up at 60Hz, every 5th tick from timer C. It inherits from the initial thread.

+Rending wakes up from line 200 of timer B.

+No threads are directly tied to the VBL, but, since the VBL inhibits thread switches, it also has to triggered deferred thread switches.

 # What's in the package

 The distribution package contains this `README.md` file, the main